sbrugel/python-ai-stuff/README.md

 ![img](https://i.imgur.com/1iZgNyT.gif)

 ## Constraint Satisfaction Classroom Allocator
 This is a demonstration of the AC-3 algorithm, which is used for constraint satisfaction, a process in artificial intelligence.
+Given random courses and rooms available, **the aim is to allocate every course section to a room, with no two classes using the same room at the same time.**.

-*See output.txt for a sample output file*
+*See output.txt for a sample output file.
+This was not run with the course restriction, and took a few tries to get!*

 Here, we use it to allocate sections of courses to rooms based on numerous factors:
 - Class size (random, but higher codes generally mean less seats)
 - Timeslots
 - Rooms available

 Course sections are randomly generated with random times and sizes.
 Rooms are also randomly generated with random capacities.

-The aim is to allocate every course section to a room, with no two classes using the same room at the same time.

 If the algorithm completes:
-- each course's domain (which has all possible rooms) is reduced to just one room which holds as little seats as possible while fitting the course
+- Each course's domain (which has all possible rooms) is reduced to just one room which holds as little seats as possible while fitting the course
     (i.e. for a course with 40 seats, we want a room with 40 seats over a room with 70)
-- a file 'output.txt' is written to which lists what room each course is allocated to.
+- A file 'output.txt' is written to which lists what room each course is allocated to.

-***NOTE:** Due to the way this is set up, the algorithm semi-frequently returns no solution.
-Just run it a few times and check 'output.txt' for the final output when it succeeds.*
+### Technical Stuff
+Out of the pool of courses available, only about half of these will generally be used in a run to avoid frequent runs that result in empty domains.
+You *can* remove this limit, but unsolvable world states may happen more often as a result.